How Crocodiles Move

 Crocodile Running (Galloping)

-A crocodile can run at full gallop at a speed of up to 17kph (11mph).
-An alligator is slightly faster than a crocodile, reaching a maximum speed of approximately 18kph (11 mph).
+A crocodile running on land can gallop at a speeds of up to 17kph (11mph).
+An alligator is slightly faster than a crocodile, and can reach a maximum speed of approximately 18kph (11 mph).
 They can maintain these speeds for less than 100 meters before they become exhausted.

 Crocodiles and alligators run by lifting the front of their body up and throwing their front limbs out and forward as the hind limbs thrust the body forward.
 They then land on their front limbs first and repeat the process.
 This motion is similar to a horse galloping.
 A running crocodile is a terrifying sight indeed.